swlaschin/fsharpforfunandprofit.com/about/index.md

 * I will draw analogies and examples from object-oriented concepts such as design patterns.
 * I will avoid many of the more sophisticated concepts (monads, lazy vs. eager evaluation, etc) and focus on concepts that are most useful to newcomers from the OO world: algebraic types, pattern matching, higher-order functions, etc.

-## About me ###
+## About Me

-I am a developer and architect at a UK non-software company.
+I am a developer and architect running [a small consultancy]().
 I have over 20 years experience in a wide variety of areas from high-level UX/HCI to low-level database implementations.

 Although I currently use C# in my day job, I have written serious code in many languages, my favorites being Smalltalk.
 Python, and more recently, F# (hence this site).

-## FAQ ###
+## FAQ

 **Most of the code examples use functional style rather than object-oriented style.
 F# can do both.
 Why the emphasis on functional?
 Don't you like OOP?**